Waikato/weka-wiki/docs/auc.md

 # Commandline
 Classifiers can output the AUC if the *-i* option is provided.
 The *-i* option provides detailed information per class.

-Running the J48 classifier on the iris UCI [[Datasets|dataset]] with the following commandline:
+Running the J48 classifier on the iris UCI [Dataset](datasets.md) with the following commandline:

 ```
  java [CLASSPATH|-classpath <your-classpath>] weka.classifiers.trees.J48 -t /some/where/iris.arff -i